 The role of augmented reality in healthcare is increasing.
 So we’ve outlined a few ways AR can benefit us in health sciences.

-Sales reps has to get a physician’s attention and quickly to demonstrate the benefits of a new drug.
-The use of AR could be hugely beneficial.
-Visualising a 3D organ on a physician’s desk and demonstrating the effect of the drug has more impact than an image.Reality can give you that opportunity, by highlighting important medical differences between your product and your competitor’s.
+Pharmaceutical sales representatives have to get a physician’s attention and quickly demonstrate the benefits of a new drug.
+The use of AR at this point can be hugely beneficial.
+Visualising a 3D organ on a physician’s desk and demonstrating the effect of the drug has more impact than an image.
+Augmented Reality can give you that opportunity, by highlighting important medical differences between your product and your competitor’s.

 Most medical procedures are extremely complicated.
-However, applying theory that appears in a textbook to real-world processes can be incredibly difficult to grasp for medical students.
+However, applying the theory that appears in a textbook to real-world processes can be incredibly difficult to grasp for medical students.
 However, certain AR applications allow you to display anatomical details and information on a 3D printed human skeleton.
 These details improve the level of understanding that medical students can attain and help them visually.

 With the development of AR, some of the most highly respected consultants across the world can share their expertise using Google Glass.
-A good example of this is, Medical Realities.
-It is a platform that positions medical students right next to the surgical team as they operate.
-Surprisingly, the 360 video lets you look around to see how everyone interacts and get a sense of the dynamics of working in the operations.
+‘Medical Realities’ is a good example of this.
+It is a platform which positions medical students right next to the surgical team as they operate.
+Surprisingly, the 360 video lets you look around to see how everyone interacts and get a sense of the dynamics of working during the operations.